paris-saclay-cds/ramp-board/doc/frontend.rst

 .................

 By clicking this menu you will be redirected to the list of all the events.
-You can click on the name of the event and view the information
+You can click on the name of the event and view additional information related to the event.

 .. image:: _static/img/list_of_challenges.png